Tegiminis/evennia/docs/1.0/_sources/Components/Channels.md.txt

 ```

-Add this custom command to your default cmdset and regular users wil now get an
+Add this custom command to your default cmdset and regular users will now get an
 access-denied error when trying to use use these switches.

 ## Using channels in code